 Waking early on your Okavango Delta photo safari, when the nightjars and owls are still calling, you will meet around the fire for a cup of coffee or tea.
 It will still be dark and just as the faintest blue and orange hues appear in the East, you will head out on a full morning safari drive.

-The other good news is that you are on a small group Botswana photo safari and this means that not only do you have a professional wildlife photographer directing the guide in front, so as to be best positioned for light and animal behaviour, but you have an entire row in the safari truck to yourself.
+The other good news is that you are on a small group Botswana photo safari (only three photographers) and this means that not only do you have a professional wildlife photographer directing the guide in front, so as to be best positioned for light and animal behaviour, but you have an entire row in the safari truck to yourself.
 There is therefore lots of space to have your gear next to you and you can shoot out the left and the right.

 After lunch you will have time to download your memory cards before heading out again after tea, to photograph the great afternoon light.
 This ultimate Okavango Delta photo safari is specifically designed for photographers and everything will revolve around getting you the very best photographs possible.
 Finding subjects in great light and in action will be our focus.
 Taking in the sights, sounds and smells of one of Africa’s last great wildernesses, will happen by osmosis.
-For this day and the upcoming days on your Botswana photo safari, you will immerse yourself in the Okavango Delta and with a professional photographer on-board to give recommendations and to answer any of your questions, the big African sky is the only limit.
+For this day and the next on your Botswana photo safari, you will immerse yourself in the Okavango Delta and with a professional photographer on-board to give recommendations and to answer any of your questions, the big African sky is the only limit.

 Returning to camp in the dark, you will enjoy a fire and delectable dinner before turning in.
 The good news is that you wake up the next day only to do it all over again, except with different sightings and photo opportunities.
 No two days on a Botswana photography tour are ever the same.